Immunobiology of myeloid and lymphoid cells

 Training is available in both animal and human systems, and there are several projects in each category that are particularly attractive for training MD's for research careers.
 Research areas include antigen presentation and induction of immunity, tumor immunity and immunotherapy, mucosal immunity including studies of the human female reproductive tract, vaccine development for cancer and infectious disease (including biodefense organisms), regulation of immunity, and autoimmunity.
 A critical strength of the proposed training grant is the high quality of the research programs of the participating faculty.

 This faculty includes 22 well-funded program members, drawn from 7 departments within the medical school (Anesthesiology, Biochemistry, Medicine, Microbiology and Immunology, Pathology, Pharmacology/Toxicology, and Physiology), who have productive, timely, and energetic ongoing research efforts.
-Excellent facilities exist at Geisel School of Medicine at Dartmouth, particularly with the construction of new laboratories of the Norris Cotton Cancer Center in the Rubin, as well as the Borwell, Research Buildings at the Medical Center site.
+Excellent facilities exist at Geisel School of Medicine at Dartmouth, particularly with the construction of new laboratories of the Dartmouth Cancer Center in the Rubin, as well as the Borwell, Research Buildings at the Medical Center site.

 The labs are fully equipped so that the entire range of state-of-the-art immunological, biochemical, and molecular biologic techniques can be applied to various experimental questions.
 Training towards the PhD degree in immunology spans four graduate programs - Physiology, Pharmacology/Toxicology, the new Program in Experimental and Molecular Medicine (PEMM), and Molecular and Cellular Biology (MCB), with the latter containing the majority of the participating faculty and students.